 What Is Myopia Control?

 Myopia begins to develop in school aged children and progresses until late teens.
-The goal of myopia control is to minimize the development and reduce the impact it has on your child’s life.
+The goal of myopia control is to minimize the progression of myopia and reduce the impact it has on your child’s life.
 The younger your child begins to address the problem, the greater the success rate is.
 Read about Dr. Nate’s daughter’s myopia control story.

 Request A Myopia Control Appointment

 There are currently three main techniques used to control the development of myopia:

 - Ortho K: Specialized contact lenses worn at night which gently reshape the eye.